-On one hand, people who are well-aware of their digital lives are demanding more privacy-focused tools, on the other hand, a bigger portion of the society does not seem to care at all about their digital lives.
-Most people do not believe in online privacy.
-There have been written hundreds of articles on privacy trying to make people aware of their digital lives and the impact of their digital lives on their real life.
+People who are conscious of their digital lives, on the one hand, demand more privacy-focused solutions; on the other hand, a larger percentage of society does not appear to care about their digital lives at all.
+The majority of individuals do not believe in online privacy.
+Hundreds of articles on privacy have been produced in an attempt to make people aware of their digital lives and the impact of their digital lives on their real lives.

-Today tech giants gather users’ information to make predictions of their next move.
-They try to guess what you’ll do next, what type of food you will love, what political ideology you hold, and how to manipulate your thinking in a way that’s more profitable for the company.
+Today, tech behemoths collect consumer data in order to forecast their next move.
+They try to predict what you’ll do next, what kind of cuisine you’ll like, what political viewpoint you’ll embrace, and how to manipulate your thinking to make the firm more profitable.

-This topic is so vast that I can’t discuss it in this small article.
-But I suggest watching the following documentaries describing the importance of an individual’s privacy and its impact on society in real life.
+This is such a broad subject that I won’t be able to cover it in this short article.
+However, I recommend seeing the documentaries below, which describe the importance of an individual’s privacy and its impact on society in real life.

-Most of the people I have ever talked to and debated with on the privacy issue claimed the information collected online such as users’ location, device information, etc. is not important information.
-The following documentary by Al Jazeera describes how journalists and activists are facing real-life threats.
-After watching this documentary, you will know how dozens of journalists and activists are murdered each year around the globe using the same technology that we use every day.
+Most people I’ve ever talked to and disagreed with on privacy claimed that information collected online, such as users’ location, device information, and so on, isn’t important.
+The following Al Jazeera documentary explains how journalists and activists face real-life threats.
+Following the viewing of this documentary, you will understand how hundreds of journalists and activists are assassinated each year throughout the world utilising the same technology that we use every day.

 Upcoming brave search

-Brave is building its own search engine called Brave Search.
-Recently Brave announced the acquisition of TailCat, an open-source search engine.
-Building on top of TailCat, Brave Search is going to be a private search engine that will be integrated into Brave browser across devices.
+Brave just announced the purchase of TailCat, an open-source search engine.
+Brave is developing its own search engine, Brave Search.
+Brave Search, which will be built on top of TailCat, will be a private search engine that will be incorporated into the Brave browser across devices.

 Learn more about Brave Search.